Johnny Smith: Early life

-During the Great Depression, Smith's family moved from Birmingham, Alabama, where Smith was born, through several cities, ending up in Portland, Maine.
+During the Great Depression, Smith's family moved from Birmingham, Alabama, where Smith was born, through several cities and ending up in Portland, Maine.

-Smith taught himself to play guitar in pawnshops, which let him play in exchange for keeping the guitars in tune.
-At thirteen years of age he was teaching others to play the guitar.
-One of Smith's students bought a new guitar and gave him his old guitar, which became the first guitar Smith owned.
+He taught himself to play guitar in pawnshops, which let him play in exchange for keeping the guitars in tune.
+At 13 he was teaching others to play the guitar.
+One of his students bought a new guitar and gave him his old guitar, which became the first guitar Smith owned.

-Smith joined Uncle Lem and the Mountain Boys, a local hillbilly band that travelled around Maine, performing at dances, fairs, and similar venues.
-Smith earned four dollars a night.
-He dropped out of high school to accommodate this enterprise.

-Having become increasingly interested in the jazz bands that he heard on the radio, Smith gradually moved away from country music towards playing jazz.
-He left The Mountain Boys when he was eighteen years old to join a variety trio called the Airport Boys.
+Smith joined Uncle Lem and the Mountain Boys, a local hillbilly band which traveled around Maine, performing at dances, fairs, and similar venues.
+He earned four dollars a night.
+He dropped out of high school to accommodate the enterprise.
+Having become increasingly interested in the jazz bands which he heard on the radio, Smith gradually moved away from country music towards playing jazz.
+He left The Mountain Boys when he was 18 to join a variety trio called the Airport Boys.

 Military experience

 Having learned to fly from pilots he befriended, Smith enlisted in the United States Army Air Forces in the hopes of becoming a military pilot.
-He was invalidated from the flight programme because of imperfect vision in his left eye.
+He was invalidated from the flight program because of imperfect vision in his left eye.
 Given a choice between joining the military band and being sent to mechanic's school, Smith opted to join the military band.
-Smith claimed that they gave him a cornet, an Arban's instructional book, and two weeks to meet the standard, which included being able to read music.
-Determined not to go to mechanic's school, Smith spent the two weeks practicing the cornet in the latrine, as recommended by the bandleader, and passed the examination.
+He claimed that they gave him a cornet, an Arban's instructional book, and two weeks to meet the standard which included being able to read music.
+Determined not to go to mechanic's school, Smith spent the two weeks practicing the cornet in the latrine, as recommended by the bandleader and passed the examination.